SchemaStringOptions

 If truthy, Mongoose will add a custom setter that lowercases this string

-using JavaScript's built-in String#toLowerCase()
+using JavaScript's built-in String#toLowerCase().

 SchemaStringOptions.prototype.match